garrettmflynn/garrettmflynn.github.io/index.md

 ---

-## My Current Role
+## What I Do
-I'm a Senior Software Engineer at [Universal Brain], where I'm leading the development of an EEG-based application for treating depression well from Day One.
+I'm currently a Senior Software Engineer at [Universal Brain], where I'm leading the development of an EEG-based application for treating depression well from Day One.

-## Beyond the Office
+### Beyond the Office
 I've been rolling my own brain-responsive applications since 2019.
 And I want to show you how to do the same.

 - [Neural Interfaces](https://neuralinterfaces.com) - A Catalog of Brain-Responsive Applications